 back to list

-2016 photographs highlighted in green.
+2019 photographs highlighted in yellow.
 Click on any photograph to go to an enlarged picture, or simply scroll down the page.

-although their biotopes are very different and their ranges do not overlap.
+It is very similar to its lowland cousin, the Scarce Fritillary (E. maturna), although their biotopes are very different and their ranges do not overlap.

 The subspecies that occurs in the Alpes is wolfensbergeri.

 |41757||F||a female, very much at the end of its flight period, but it is the first time I had seen this species, so a life-tick is to be cherished.
-I hope to revisit the location earlier in July at some point in the future in the hope of seeing them fresh(er).||1930|
+I hope to revisit the location earlier in July at some point in the future in the hope of seeing them fresh(er) - see above.||1930|